-Safe workplace conditions are critical to forklift operations.
-Rough surfaces, obstructions, and closed environments can present hazardous conditions that must be addressed.
+Forklift safety training is critical for a safe workplace.
+In addition, safe workplace conditions like rough surfaces, obstructions, and closed environments can present hazardous conditions that must be addressed.
 Most forklifts are not designed to handle rough working surfaces like a car.
 The extreme weight and limited stability of forklifts dramatically reduces the ability to handle rough surfaces, especially when loaded.

 - Surfaces with holes, loose gravel, or slick spots, such as oil, grease and water spills;

 - Weather conditions, such as rain, ice, and snow can create hazardous areas for outdoor work;

 - Forklift operators should avoid these conditions;